code-wizard91/Ansible-terraform-template/README.md

 ### How to use the Ansible template (Ubuntu Linux)

+- Ansible is an open-source software provisioning, configuration management, and application-deployment tool.

+- For more info Ansible goto to this link:  https://docs.ansible.com/ansible/latest/network/getting_started/first_playbook.html

 #### Install Ansible:

 - (Run commands below) to make sure ~/.local/bin exists and is on your PATH